danielharrell/SumLect2015/Lost_Idea_LA.md

 either list to explain why *these* are the liberal arts, or to explain why one list differs from the other, or even to explain why both differ from the medieval list you may recall.
-And if you do recall this list, you likely recall little else.
+And if you do recall this last list, you likely recall little else.
 Perhaps you remember that grammer, logic, and rhetoric were grouped together in what was called a *trivium*, and the rest in a *quadrivium*, but without any comparable memory of why.
 Or perhaps you remember that the word "art" in "liberal art" means something like "skill," and "liberal" something like "liberating," but without any comparable sense of what "a liberating skill" means, or why it should be found in the study of arithmetic or astronomy.  <!--Maybe mention definition in power of liberal arts page only going this far.-->

 So even if no list of liberal arts contains the idea of one among its examples, such lists persist, even in memory.
 And in this persistence thus lurks a deeper way of being lost, where not being found sooner or later means being forgotten.
-[From here, distinguish two senses of "being forgotten.] the idea of a liberal art is lost on any list not simply in not being found, but in being forgotten.
-It is this way of being lost, therefore, that most concerns me in my lecture tonight: in the prospect, and to my mind the danger, that we may have indeed forgotten what a liberal art is.
-By "we," I mean those of us, all of us, who consider ourselves students, and therefore stewards, of a liberal education.
-And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our thoughts about liberal education, as if by accident;
+And being forgotten comes close to what I mean by my lecture's title.
+In the lost idea of a liberal art, my hypothesis is that we have indeed forgotten what a liberal art is.
+And by "we," I mean those of us who might be thought most devoted to the liberal arts: we students, and stewards, of a liberal education.
+(Move on from here to mention "comes close": speak of even deeper way of being lost, a deeper sense of forgotten.)

-I also mean in the sense that this idea may have vanished in being banished, as if by choice.
+And by "forgotten," I not only mean in the sense that the idea of a liberal art may have vanished from our thoughts about liberal education, as if by accident; I also mean in the sense that this idea may have vanished in being banished, as if by choice.
 The idea of a liberal art has become something to forget, on this hypothesis, when we are called upon to explain, or defend, or even pursue, a liberal education.

 from
 our collective mind,  in being, but the sense in which this idea